petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ### Create a Web Content Structure in the User Interface

-To create an article, you need a web content structure.
+To create an article, you need a structure.
 When you create articles in the user interface without declaring a structure, Liferay DXP uses a default Basic Web Content structure.

 !!! note
-    The Basic Web Content Structure is not visible in the Liferay DXP user interface.
+    The Basic Web Content structure is not visible in the Liferay DXP user interface.

 Instead of using the Basic Web Content structure, create a new one: